lisehr/dq-meerkat/README.md

 # DQ-MeeRKat
 Automating Data Quality Measurement with a Reference-Data-Profile-Annotated Knowledge Graph.
-In a reference to pop culture, the *t* is silent.
+In a reference to pop culture (https://www.imdb.com/title/tt1853728/), the *t* is silent.
 DQ-MeeRKat implements a novel method for automated and continuous data quality measurement (CDQM), which is based on the creation of <i>reference data profiles</i>.

 # History